Give It Up (Public Enemy song)

-"Give It Up" is a song by American hip hop group Public Enemy.
-It was released in July 1994 as the first single from their fifth album, Muse Sick-n-Hour Mess Age.
-It was their highest-peaking song on the US Billboard Hot 100, reaching number 33.
+"Give It Up" is a song by American hip hop group Public Enemy, released in August 1994 by Def Jam Recordings as the first single from their fifth album, Muse Sick-n-Hour Mess Age (1994).
+It was co-written and produced by Gary G-Wiz, and became their highest-peaking song on the US Billboard Hot 100, reaching number 33.
+The accompanying music video was nominated for Clip of the Year in the category for Rap at the 1994 Billboard Music Video Awards.